-Instant view: AstraZeneca says its coronavirus vaccine is around 90% effective
+Instant View: AstraZeneca says its coronavirus vaccine is around 90% effective

 “The announcement today takes us another step closer to the time when we can use vaccines to bring an end to the devastation caused by SARS-CoV-2.
 We will continue to work to provide the detailed information to regulators.
 It has been a privilege to be part of this multi-national effort which will reap benefits for the whole world.”

-Reporting by Guy Faulconbridge, Kate Kelland, Sarah Young and Kate Holton; Editing by Raju Gopalakrishnan
+Reporting by Guy Faulconbridge, Michael Holden, Kate Kelland, Sarah Young and Kate Holton; Editing by Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.